-RSV Vaccine.
+• RSV Vaccine.
 RSV is a major respiratory pathogen with a significant burden of disease in the very young and in the elderly.

-Based on the positive results of our cotton rat study, we believe our proprietary oral vaccine platform has the potential to be the optimal vaccine delivery system for RSV, offering potential advantages over injectable vaccines.
-We will seek to develop a tablet RSV vaccine by licensing one or more RSV protein antigens that have demonstrated protection against RSV infection in clinical studies, or by partnering with a third party with RSV antigens that can be delivered with our platform.
-Pending a licensing, partnering or collaboration agreement, the RSV program is currently on hold.
+Based on the positive results of our preclinical cotton rat study, we believe our proprietary oral vaccine platform has the potential to be the optimal vaccine delivery system for RSV, offering significant advantages over injectable vaccines.